 A handful of US cities have already demonstrated that instant online permitting processes are possible.
 The City of San Luis Obispo, CA, implemented online and instant permitting starting in April 2020, and within weeks Sunrun achieved an industry-first same-day install.
 To fully address the soft-cost problem, however, we need to move past one-off solutions; cities across the country need to adopt a standardized online platform.

 With support from the Department of Energy, NREL has worked over the past year to convene leaders in building safety and rooftop solar to develop the requirements for the SolarAPP instant permitting platform.
 NREL is currently testing SolarAPP with jurisdictions and will open the tool for broader adoption in the coming months.

-To support interested communities, the American Cities Climate Challenge Renewables Accelerator, co-led by Rocky Mountain Institute and World Resources Institute, is featuring the SolarAPP adoption process in our upcoming residential solar cohort.
-The cohort communities will combine SolarAPP with community purchasing campaigns to accelerate community-wide rooftop solar adoption, with a particular focus on benefitting low-income and historically marginalized communities.
+To support interested communities, our team will allow participating communities in our upcoming residential solar cohort to pilot SolarAPP as part of a community bulk-purchasing campaign.
+This cohort will aim to accelerate community-wide rooftop solar adoption, with a particular focus on benefiting low-income and historically marginalized communities.